digital-asset/daml/docs/source/daml/reference/interfaces.rst

    * - ``toInterface``
      - ``forall i t.
 HasToInterface t i => t -> i``
      - ``MyTemplate -> MyInterface``
      - Converts a template value into an interface value.
-Can also be used to convert an interface value to one of its required interfaces.
    * - ``fromInterface``
      - ``HasFromInterface t i => i -> Optional t``
      - ``MyInterface -> Optional MyTemplate``
      - Attempts to convert an interface value back into a template value.
        The result is ``None`` if the expected template type doesn't match the underlying template type used to construct the contract.
-Can also be used to convert a value of an interface type to one of its requiring interfaces.
    * - ``toInterfaceContractId``
      - ``forall i t.
 HasToInterface t i => ContractId t -> ContractId i``
      - ``ContractId MyTemplate -> ContractId MyInterface``
      - Convert a template contract id into an interface contract id.
-Can also be used to convert an interface contract id into a contract id of one of its required interfaces.
    * - ``fromInterfaceContractId``
      - ``forall t i.
 HasFromInterface t i => ContractId i -> ContractId t``
      - ``ContractId MyInterface -> ContractId MyTemplate``
      - Converts an interface contract id into a template contract id.
-       Can also be used to convert an interface contract id into a contract id of a one of its requiring interfaces.
        This function does not verify that the given contract id actually points to a contract of the resulting type; if that is not the case, a subsequent ``fetch``, ``exercise`` or ``archive`` will fail.